Trivadis/terraform-examples/oci/openvpnas/README.md

   * Oracle OCI CLI installed and configured
   * Terraform up and running
   * Git client installed
-  * SSH public key for OCI instance setup available
+  * SSH public key for private OCI compute instance - please replace the public SSH code in subdirectory ssh with your own to get access to the compute instance

 # Variables in terraform.tfvars file